If you’ve heard about T.E.D. stockings or compression stockings, but you are a little confused by them then you are certainly not alone!

 - People with a history or in risks of suffering from venous thromboembolism (VTE).

-They are not meant for providing comfort while standing or keeping blood circulation regulated while moving around.
+TED Stockings are not meant for providing comfort while standing or keeping blood circulation regulated while moving around.

 TED hose are only prescribed to immobile or non-ambulatory patients.
-When a patient isn’t moving around much on their own, or just recovering from a surgery, the risks of blood clots forming in their legs get higher.
-To prevent that, the mild external pressure provided by T.E.D. stockings can be highly beneficial.
-They are also prescribed for patients with the risk of suffering from the most common venous thromboembolism diseases (VTE) like a deep vein thrombosis (DVT).
-People with a history of VTE can also benefit in preventing future occurrences by wearing these stockings.
+When a patient isn’t moving around much on their own or is just recovering from a surgery, the risk of blood clots forming in their legs gets higher.
+And blood clots can be very dangerous or even life-threatening.

-What Are Venous Thromboembolism (VTE) Diseases?
+What Are Venous Thromboembolism (VTE) Diseases? (like Deep Vein Thrombosis)

-Other major risk factors include patients with obesity, immobility, acute medical conditions, cancers, etc. People such as pilots and air-hostess who has a history of prolonged travel can also be at risk of suffering from DVT or PE.
+Other major risk factors include patients with obesity, immobility, acute medical conditions, cancers, etc. People such as pilots and flight attendants who have a history of prolonged travel can also be at risk of suffering from DVT or PE.

-How to Find the Right Sizes for Anti-Embolism Stockings?
+How to Find the Right Sizes for Anti-Embolism Stockings

 - First, measure the narrowest point of your ankle area – just above the ankle bone.